 Age and disability inclusion

 The Minimum Standards for Age and Disability Inclusion in Humanitarian Action inform the design, implementation, monitoring and evaluation of humanitarian programmes across all sectors and phases of response, and in all emergency contexts, ensuring older people and people with disabilities are not excluded.

 Targeting practitioners involved in humanitarian response at local, national, and international level, this document includes a set of key standards as well as sector-specific standards, accompanied by suggested actions for humanitarian agencies to take.

-The Minimum Standards have been developed as part of the ADCAP programme, which is funded by the UK Department for International Development (DFID) and the United States Agency for International Development (USAID).
+The Minimum Standards have been developed as part of Age and Disability Capacity Building (ADCAP), which is funded by the UK Department for International Development (DFID) and the United States Agency for International Development (USAID).

 This document provides general guidance for the implementation of emergency nutrition activities ensuring the inclusion of older people and addressing their specific needs.

 Its primary target is humanitarian actors working in the field – no specific knowledge of nutrition is assumed.
 While the guidance recognises the connection between nutritional wellbeing, food security and health care it does not provide guidance on programming in these areas.
 These can be found in other HelpAge documentation.